stem-piano/stem-piano-g-main/documentation/assembly_manual.md

 ### With PLS (Pedal Level Shift)
 The next figure includes the PLS 0.0. circuit board.
 For illustration purposes the PLS circuit board is shown offset from J46.

-The purpose of PLS is level shifting the pedal signals so they stay within the analog-to-digital converter (ADC) maximum voltage.
+The purpose of PLS is level shifting the pedal signals so they stay within the analog-to-digital converter (ADC) maximum voltage, when the optional IPS resistors R23, R25, and R28 are installed.
+These resistors are needed for passive pedals.
+Most pedals are passive.
 Without PLS the pedal signals may be clipped by the ADC.

 ![spg_pedal_connections](diagrams/pedal_connections_with_pls.png)